Kōsuke Kujirai

 Kousuke Kujirai (鯨井 康介, Kujirai Kōsuke) is a Japanese actor, voice actor and singer.
 He is known for his role as Jenath Dira in the Get Ride!
-Amdriver anime series and Kaoru Kaidoh and The Prince of Tennis musical series, Tenimyu, and the live film adaptation, and as Panther in Eyeshield 21.
+Amdriver anime series and Kaoru Kaido and The Prince of Tennis musical series, Tenimyu, and the live film adaptation, and as Panther in Eyeshield 21.
 He is currently employed by Production Ogi.
 His blood type is B.

 Career

 He works primarily in stage productions, but has appeared in a few movies and television series and has lent his voice to a few anime series.

 As Jenath Dira in Get Ride!
 Amdriver

 In 2004, Kujirai earned his first acting role, voicing the main character, Jenath Dira, in the anime television series Get Ride!
 Amdriver.

 He then later released a CD single for the series when he performed the second opening theme song to the show called READY?.

 As Kaoru Kaidoh in The Prince of Tennis Musicals

 Kujirai won the role of Kaoru Kaidoh, the viper-like 2nd year regular of Seigaku Middle School's tennis club, in the Prince of Tennis musical series, Tenimyu.
 From 2005 to 2006, he became the second actor to play Kaidoh as a member of the second generation Seigaku cast.
 He made his debut as Kaidoh on January 8, 2005 in the Side Yamabuki performance in Osaka.
 That same year, his role as Kaidoh was carried into the live adaptation film of the manga.
 On March 29, 2006, in the Dream Live 3rd live concert, he, along with the majority of the Seigaku cast, graduated from their roles.

 However, Kujirai returned to play Kaidoh for the slated August 2006 Advancement Match Rokkaku musical, because actor Takahiro Tasaki, who was originally slated to play Kaidoh in the Rokkaku musical, left the production to pursue other opportunities; Kujirai was brought back as Tasaki's substitute.
 Afterwards, the role of Kaidoh was played by Tomo Yanagishita, Yuuichirou Hirata, and by Akihiro Hayashi.
 Kujirai and Tomo have played Kaidoh the longest.